 Sales leaders that have their sales force operating at peak performance have the greatest chance of achieving their objectives.
-A high-performance sales force is one that flawlessly executes the plan and develops their salespeople to be their best.
+A high-performance sales force is one that flawlessly executes the plan and develops its salespeople to be their best.

 Facilitating peak performance

-The Marketing Executive Gets It
+Marketing Executive Gets It

 In comparison, when faced with the same challenges, marketers will bring in an outside advertising agency.
-They will utilize the agency’s expertise to develop creative materials and programs, to write impactful copy and develop strong product positioning.
+They will utilize the agency’s expertise to develop creative materials and programs, write impactful copy and develop strong product positioning.

 You’ll ask, isn’t this the responsibility of the marketing executive?
 Why do marketing executives allow their product managers to work with outside marketing experts?

-The Fearless Sales Leader
+Fearless Sales Leader

 Fearless sales leader understands that they need to ensure that their team is highly engaged, performing at a high level and developing innovative solutions in times of change.